maxulysse/compile-latex/README.md

 ```

 ## Usage with Singularity [![Singularity status][singularity-badge]][singularity-link]

-You need first to download the Singularity container, and specify the path to it (either in the `conf/singularity.config`, or in command line with parameter `-with-singularity [singularity image file]`)
+You need first to download the Singularity container, and specify the path to it (either in the file `conf/singularity.config`, or in command line with parameter `-with-singularity [singularity image file]`) Or you can use the script `scripts/test_singularity.sh` to download and test the container, and then use it for your own project. (this way, tht path to the container is already in the file `conf/singularity.config`)

 ```bash
 nextflow run MaxUlysse/compile-beamer /